gsbirch/gsbirch.github.io/aboutme.md

 I am currently a member of the [Narrative Intelligence Lab](http://cs.uky.edu/~sgware/) at the University of Kentucky, studying narrative planning heuristics.

+In addition, I am currently in the [Graduate Certificate in College Teaching and Learning](https://gradschool.uky.edu/graduate-certificate-college-teaching-learning) program at the University of Kentucky.
+I am learning to educate students in computer science effectively.

 ### Technical Skills
 Throughout my education and personal experiences, I have gained proficiency in many different programming languages and frameworks.
 Here are some of the main ones that I have experience with: